sadrasabouri/Chortke/README.md

 ```

 **Configuration menu :**
-This menu whill show your plotting configuration and ask you if you want to change any of them.
+This menu will show your plotting configuration and ask you if you want to change any of them.
 ```
 ---------------------Configuration---------------------
 x Domain : -10.00 < x < 10.00